Best Pop Up Displays in 2020

 More and more of us shop online, and find it is easy to become swamped in the available choices.
-Thus, folks shopping for trade show pop up displays frequently ask us which are the best pop up displays in 2017.
+Thus, folks shopping for trade show pop up displays frequently ask us which are the best pop up displays.

 As a brief history, fifteen to twenty years ago, your choices for trade show displays were much more limited than they are today, and exhibitors often had to use a very heavy modular display made from wood and rigid substrates.
 The original trade show pop up displays appeared about twenty years ago, and were made using a metal accordion frame - but that frame was significantly bigger and heavier than they are today.
 And the choices for graphics were also heavy.
 Most popup displays used either "carpet panels" (Velcro-receptive fabric glued to rollable thin plastic sheets) or mural graphic panels (laminated, photo quality prints, printed directly to the surface of thin plastic, or sometimes printed on adhesive substrates that were then glued to the plastic).